GarrettNicolai/GeneratorsAndAnalyzers/README.md

 ## Installation
-Due to the size of DirecTL+ models, we do not include them here; please contact gnicola2 AT jhu DOT edu for pre-trained models.
+900 DTL+ models are too large to be hosted on GitHub, so we do not include them here; please contact gnicola2 AT jhu DOT edu for pre-trained models.
 Uncompress DTL models into models/DTL directory.
-See **releases** tab above to download.

 ```
 tar -xvzf DTLModel.tgz